Affiliate links on SoundGuys may earn us a commission. Learn more.

 If you’ve wondered just what the differences between USB-C and traditional headphones are, then look no further.
 We’re going to dive into how this technology works: its pros, cons, and pretty much everything else you’ll ever want to know.

-Editor’s note: this article was updated on September 28, 2021, for changes to wording and to add a contents menu.
+Editor’s note: this article was updated on March 22, 2023, for changes to update style, and add user-submitted FAQ.

 What are the pros and cons of a digital audio interface?